 The RBNZ have indicated they will soon be publishing an exposure draft for new oversight powers legislation for financial market infrastructures.
 They indicated in earlier consultation papers that the SBI system, which we govern, is considered by them to be a systemically important financial market infrastructure and may fall within the new oversight powers legislation.

 As you may recall, we were asked to provide a formal response to the Minister of Commerce and Consumer Affairs Kris Faafoi on areas of concern affecting our payments ecosystem, which we did in April.
 Minister Faafoi also accepted our invitation to address the delegation at our conference in June.
 In his address he set out his expectations in respect of payments and the wider industry over the next few years.
-You can watch the video of the Minister’s speech given at our conference.

 The Minister maintains a strong interest in the areas of open banking, and innovations that offer low-cost payment options.
 We continue to meet with and provide regular updates to both MBIE and RBNZ.

 Our Payments NZ team are always out and about meeting with various industry stakeholders.
 Here are some of the events you can catch us at in the next quarter:

 - Early - mid September: Payments Direction market testing workshops.

 - 17 - 18 September: Jane Retimana and Steve attending the P7 Asia Pacific Association Forum.

 - 28 September: Jane speaking at the MYOB Partner Connect event.